-Now that private mortgage insurance (PMI) is tax-deductible, many borrowers may be considering a single loan instead of a “piggyback”.
+Now that private mortgage insurance (PMI) is tax-deductible, many borrowers may be considering a single loan instead of a “piggyback” second.

-Mortgage insurance is required for any single loan over 80% loan-to-value, though it can be avoided if you execute a combo loan, keeping the first mortgage at 80%, and putting the remainder on a second mortgage.
+In short, PMI is required for any single conventional home loan over 80% loan-to-value, though it can be avoided if you structure a combo loan, keeping the first mortgage at 80% LTV, and putting the remainder of the balance on a second mortgage.

 So which method makes better sense for you?
-Let’s look at some of the benefits of each.
+Let’s look at some of the pros and cons of each.

 Combo Loans Eliminate the Need for Mortgage Insurance

-An example would be an 80/10 which is expressed as an 80% first mortgage with a 10% second.
-Together it is 90% combined-loan-to-value, but since the first mortgage stays at 80%, PMI is not required.
+Together, it is 90% combined-loan-to-value (CLTV), but since the first mortgage stays at 80%, PMI is not required.

 Combo Loans Often Yield Lower Blended Rates